talmal/contact-me/README.md

 2.3 - to find your docker machine ip look at https://devilbox.readthedocs.io/en/latest/howto/docker-toolbox/find-docker-toolbox-ip-address.html
 3 - download docker-compose.yaml and .env files from this repository, to your computer.
 4 - open a command prompt (cmd) at docker-compose.yaml location.
-5 - run the command "docker-compose up -d".
+5 - start the servers by running the command "docker-compose up -d".
 6 - open a browser to http://host.docker.internal:4200/, wait for web site to be available (about 5 minutes).
 7 - fill and send the contact form.
 8 - chat with me.
+9 - stop the servers by running the commond "docker-compose down".